 - Response: This is heresy.
-Jesus did not ever stop becoming the son of God.
+Jesus did not ever stop becoming the Son of God.
 Essentially what she is saying is that Jesus stopped being divine, the eternal son, second person of the Trinity.
-This is an attack on the very nature of Christ and it is a dangerous false teaching.
+This is an attack on the very nature of Christ, and it is a dangerous false teaching.
 Joyce Meyer needs to repent and retract this statement.
-There is no place in Scripture that says Jesus stopped being the son of God.
-She's adding to the word of God and placing in the hearts and minds of listeners false doctrine.
+There is no place in Scripture that says that Jesus stopped being the Son of God.
+She's adding to the Word of God and placing in the hearts and minds of listeners false doctrine.

 - Col. 1:20, "and through Him to reconcile all things to Himself, having made peace through the blood of His cross; through Him, I say, whether things on earth or things in heaven."